 Seeing that it was pointless to talk some sense into him no matter how amicable I tried to be, I then asked for an audience with the store manager, whose nameplate said his name was Vinz.
-Vinz certainly stalled that we had already put all our plates in a tray–a habit we have formed when eating at fast food restaurants as a consideration to their hardworking crew who get meager paychecks–and we were ready to go.
-When he got to our table, he asked nonchalantly what the problem was, then I told him what had just happened.
+Vinz certainly stalled; we had already put all our plates in a tray–a habit we have formed when eating at fast food restaurants as a consideration to their hardworking crew who get meager paychecks–and we were ready to go when he came to our table.

 I wish I could tell you that this so-called manager apologized sincerely.
 But I couldn’t.
 He didn’t.
-In the end, I told him to look at my dog.
-I told him that our dog is much more behaved and well-mannered than some people (including them).
+He just asked nonchalantly what the problem was.
+I recounted to him everything that transpired, from the moment we entered the establishment up to how their security guard told us to get out.
+I asked him to look at our dog.
+I told him that Quinn, though only a dog, was obviously much more behaved and well-mannered than some people (including them).

 And his only reply was, “Have you eaten?
 Would you like to order?” then moved our tray of empty plates to another table.

 Obviously, he wasn’t paying attention to a word I said.
-I pointed out to him that those were our plates.
-I even took out our receipts and put them in the tray for him to see.
+I pointed out to him our empty plates.
+I even took out our receipts and put them on the tray for him to see.
 I then reiterated to him–and loud enough for the ones seated at the nearby tables to hear–that if pets are not welcome in their establishment, they should put a huge sign by the door to warn all pet lovers not to visit or even dare bring their furry friends to their store.
-I told them that their patrons must not also be allowed to enter their store at all if they have their pets with them, only to interrupt them while eating and tell them to get out.
+I told them that their patrons must not also be allowed to enter their store at all if they have their pets with them, only to interrupt them while eating and order them to get out.

-The lack of empathy in this branch that both the low-ranking and high-ranking personnel had displayed really bothered my girls and me so much.
-If only our Quinn could speak and wasn’t so well-mannered, I bet she would bark out every syllable as she say that this is one area where Jollibee truly sucks.
+The lack of empathy both the low-ranking and high-ranking personnel had displayed was truly appalling.
+If only our Quinn could speak and wasn’t so well-mannered, I bet she would bark out every syllable and would say that this is one area where Jollibee truly sucks.

-It’s interesting that my 10-year old daughter has this observation as we were leaving the place: why do they hate animals when they are represented by a bee?
+It’s interesting that my 10-year old daughter had this observation as we were leaving the place: Why do they hate animals when they are represented by a bee?
 Isn’t a bee part of the animal kingdom?

 I rest my case.

 Addendum.
 It’s 12 September 2016 now, months since the incident took place.
-We have already gone back to that same branch as well as their other branches several times to dine.
-Still, no apologies.
-Nevertheless, we have forgiven them.
+We have already gone back to this same branch of Jollibee along Zapote-Alabang Road in Madrigal, Alabang, Muntinlupa City, as well as their other branches to dine.
+That is, even if we never received any apology from them over the incident.